KadirAkyaman/ProductApi.CleanArchitecture/README.EN.md

     -   The application will start running on the URLs specified in the terminal.
 You can check the `applicationUrl` property in the `src/KayraExport.Api/Properties/launchSettings.json` file to see which ports are being used (e.g., `https://localhost:5020`).
     -   To test the API and view the documentation, navigate to the HTTPS address in your browser and append `/swagger` to it (e.g., `https://localhost:7001/swagger`).

+### CI/CD and PaaS Deployment

+This project has a simple Continuous Integration (CI) pipeline set up using GitHub Actions.
+It can also be deployed to a PaaS service (e.g., Azure App Service, Render, Railway) to enable Continuous Deployment (CD).

+If the **DB_CONNECTION** environment variable is provided in the PaaS environment, the application will use this value.

+If the environment variable is not provided, the application will fall back to the Options Pattern configuration defined in the local `appsettings.json` file and continue to run normally.

+This setup ensures that after every push, the CI pipeline checks the build, and the CD pipeline can automatically deploy the project to the PaaS environment.

 ---